 More recently, Dan's work has focused on identifying and cultivating non-dialectical, cooperative models for change.
 After arriving in California, Dan served as the Director of the New Paradigm Project at Mikhail Gorbachev's State of the World Forum.
 There he joined world leaders in examining the obstacles to a new era of sustainable economic and social organization and development.
 Through the Romero Institute, Dan is currently working to establish the New Paradigm Academy, a year-long program that will give young leaders of the Millennial Generation the tools they need to effectively address global challenges.
 The New paradigm Academy will house The Worldview Institute, a think-tank that will utilize an understanding of human worldviews to apply to the resolution of global political and policy problems.
 For the past five years,Dan and Sara and their Romero Institute has also spearheaded the Lakota People's Law Office, working, out of Rapid City, South Dakota with leaders of all nine Lakota Indian tribes in South Dakota.
 Together they are working to ensure State compliance with the Indian Child Welfare Act (ICWA) and to build a foundation for the renewal of Lakota families and culture by having all $65 million per year that has been historically provided by our Federal Government to the State of South Dakota with which to provide Indian Family Services to The Lakota People by the State of South Dakota withdrawn from the State of South Dakota and provided, by our Federal Government directly to The Lakota People... on a direct Government-to-Government basis.

 Daniel Sheehan currently lives in Santa Cruz, California with Sara and their two sons, Danny-Paul and Daegan and teaches at the University of California at Santa Cruz.
-Dan is the author of THE PEOPLE'S ADVOCATE for COUNTERPOINT PRESS of Berkeley, California and will publish his second of three books for COUNTERPOINT PRESS in fall of 2016 entitled: RULERS OF THE REALM.
+Dan is the author of THE PEOPLE'S ADVOCATE for COUNTERPOINT PRESS of Berkeley, California.